-Commands 10.1.
-MATLAB function rose and MATLAB-implemented functions for representing and graphically assessing directional data.
+Commands 10.2.
+MATLAB and R functions for representing and graphically assessing directional data.

-MATLAB [t, r] = rose(x,n) polar2d(a, mark) polar3d(a) unifplot(a) h=colatplot(a,kl) h=longplot(a)
+MATLAB [phi, r] = rose(a,n) polar2d(a, mark) ; polar3d(a) unifplot(a) h=colatplot(a,kl) ; h=longplot(a) R rose(a) polar2d(a)

-The MATLAB function rose(x, n) plots the rose diagram of the circular data vector x (radians) with n bins; [t, r] = rose(x, n) returns the vectors t and r such that polar(t, r) is the histogram (no plot is drawn in this case).
+The MATLAB function rose(a,n) plots the rose diagram of the circular data vector a (radians) with n bins; [phi, r] = rose(a,n) returns the vectors phi and r such that polar(phi, r) is the histogram (no plot is drawn in this case).